karthikeyan-designs/CMOS-Digital-Circuit-Analysis-using-SKY130-PDK/README.md

 This confirms the effectiveness of a **fully open-source VLSI workflow** from design to verification.

 ---
-## Acknowledgment
+### **Acknowledgment**

-I would like to thank Rajdeep  from the “why RD” YouTube channel for his tutorials on CMOS projects, which helped in understanding key concepts for this work.
+I would like to sincerely thank Rajdeep from the “Why RD” YouTube channel for his insightful tutorials on CMOS projects, which greatly aided my understanding of key concepts in this work.
----